Part 5: Morph Stone

-The alarm and room stopped moving as soon as Kiko opened her eyes.
-Her gaze found me.
+The alarm and room stopped moving as soon as Kiko opened her eyes and her gaze found me.

-“What did you say?” she asked me with a stern look.
+“What did you say?” she asked with a stern look.

 “It doesn’t matter Aki, he won’t do it again.”
 Rei interjected as she walked over to me and dragged me out of the room.

-She dragged me all the way to her room before finally letting me go and a second later Tammy walked in.
+She dragged me all the way to her room before finally letting me go and a second later Tammy joined us.

 “Are you crazy?
 Do you really want to die?”
 Rei got straight to the point.